cormullion/Thebes.jl/docs/src/objects.md

 ![point example](assets/figures/object1.svg)

-The gfunction here receives the `vertices`, `faces`, and `labels`, but the faces and labels are empty, so this simple `pin` only needs to draw a polygon through the vertices.
+The gfunction here receives the `vertices`, `faces`, and `labels` in `args`, but the faces and labels are empty, so this simple use of `pin` only needs to draw a polygon through the vertices.

+!!! warning

+    The gfunction used by `pin()` for objects doesn't give you access to the 3D points, unlike the versions used for points.

 ## OFF the shelf objects

 Obviously this isn't something you'd want to do "by hand" very often.
 Fortunately there are plenty of people who are prepared to make 3D objects and distribute them in standard file formats, via the internet.
-Thebes knows about one of these formats, the .OFF file format.
+Thebes.jl knows about one of these formats, the [Object File Format (.OFF)](https://en.wikipedia.org/wiki/OFF_(file_format)).
 So there are a few objects already available for you to use directly.

 ## Using objects

-The following objects have already been loaded (from `data/objects.jl`) when Thebes starts:
+The following objects are preloaded (from `data/objects.jl`) when Thebes.jl starts:

+- Cube
+- Tetrahedron
+- Pyramid
-- Cube, Tetrahedron, Pyramid, Teapot
+- Teapot

 ```@example
 using Thebes, Luxor # hide